bossiemanuele/bossiemanuele.github.io/_pages/about.md

 {% endraw %}

 <div style="border: 2px solid red; padding: 16px; border-radius: 8px;">

-Starting in Fall 2026, I will join <strong>UniversityName</strong>, where I will pursue a <strong>Ph.D. in Machine Learning</strong>.
-I am excited to work with <strong>Dr. ProfessorName</strong> and be part of his research group.
+Starting in Fall 2026, I will join the <strong>Georgia Institute of Technology</strong>, where I will pursue a <strong>Ph.D. in Machine Learning</strong>!

-(DETAILS WILL BE ANNOUNCED SOON!)

 </div>

 ---